srpoyrek/sliding-squares/README.md

 1. **Layered structure.** Each BFS layer represents states reachable with exactly *k* control switches.
 Within a layer, `flood_fill` explores all positions the controlled robot can reach without switching.
 2. **Relabelling symmetry.** The two robots are identical squares and the grid never moves, so exchanging their labels is a symmetry of *every* workspace — no geometric symmetry of the walls is required.
 Because the goal is the start with the robots exchanged, that relabelling carries the start onto the goal, and the states *l* switches from the goal are exactly the relabelling of the states *l* switches from the start.
 The backward half of a search is therefore the forward half relabelled, the same size at every layer.
 3. **Mirror meeting.** Only the forward tree is built.
 A state's distance to the goal is read out of the same `visited` map by looking up its relabelling, so the tree, its parent pointers and its frontier are built once instead of twice.
 Both initial controllers are seeded in layer 0, which covers either robot moving first — and, under the relabelling, either moving last.
-The second half of the solution is the route to the meeting state's relabelling played backwards: reversed, with each direction inverted.
-Commands name no robot, so the string needs no further translation.
 4. **Memoization.** Per-process LRU caches in `bfs.py` (`_USABLE_CACHE`, `_PARENT_MAP_CACHE`, `_VALID_POS_CACHE`) memoize flood-fill results and valid-position sets.
 Keys include a `free_key` (an int bitmask where bit `r*cols + c` is set iff cell `(r,c)` is free — ~300× smaller than a frozenset and O(1) to hash), so cached entries are pure functions of their inputs and safely reused across every solve call within a worker.
 Cache caps are **auto-sized to the grid and the memory budget** (see [Memory budget](#memory-budget) below).
 Because the caches are pure memoization, they are fully disposable: under memory pressure they are cleared and shrunk (forcing recomputation, never a wrong answer).
 5. **Optimality.** Layer *h* makes exactly two totals newly reachable — 2*h*−1 (relabelling one layer back) and 2*h* (relabelling in this layer).
 The whole layer is scanned and the smallest total taken before the layer is left, which is what keeps the answer minimal: arriving at layer *h* with nothing found already proves the optimum is at least 2*h*−1, so the first total found there is that optimum.
-Path reconstruction backtracks through parent pointers to produce a command sequence.
+6. **Reconstruction.** Both halves are backtracked through the parent pointers as **segments** — one robot walking while the other stands still — and joined *before* either becomes moves.
+The halves meet inside a segment rather than between two: the first half walks a robot into the meeting square and the second walks the same robot, around the same stationary partner, back out of it.
+Those two are merged into one segment and planned as a single shortest route, so the path is minimal in moves as well as in switches.
+Rendering the halves separately instead would detour through the meeting square and imply a switch that is not in the count.
+7. **First mover.** Each search reports which robot moves in layer 0 alongside the path.
+Commands name no robot, so a replay has to be told who holds control at step 0 and then follow the switches; reading it off the first *move* command is wrong whenever the layer-0 segment is empty, because the path then opens with a switch and the first robot to move is the second to hold control.

 Commands: `U` (up), `D` (down), `L` (left), `R` (right), `S` (switch control).